 A bit of compassion goes a very long way –

 Compassion for others can be very easy, but compassion for ourselves can be a lifelong journey.
 And it’s those moments of imperfection that can teach us the most about kindness.

 Did you forget to pick up something on your way home today?
 Or, were you a bit short with a colleague or a friend?

 Try speaking to yourself the way you’d speak to a loved one.

 It’s our very humanness that’s imperfect and that’s what makes us so darn loveable.
 Think of someone you love a lot, what’s your favourite part of them?
-It’s probably something they themselves see as imperfect.
+It’s probably something that they themselves see as imperfect.

 So, that thing you forgot…it just made you even more loveable :).
 And that’s pretty darn fantastic.

 Okay, this one is actually something to do, but it can be so lovely.
 Find a book that you’ve really loved in the past, and once a week (or a few nights a week) head to bed 10 mins earlier and dive into that world again.